mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/play.md

 ## Done!!

-You have finished al the steps to create a simple application.
+You have finished all the steps to create a simple application.

 You can now test your application: Click on the right part of the microphone node and then speak one of the following phrases to see if you get a response back: